SRGSSR/pillarbox-apple/Sources/Core/Core.docc/PillarboxCore.md

 # ``PillarboxCore``

-The PillarboxCore library provides common tools which might be useful for applications using Pillarbox.
+The PillarboxCore framework provides common tools which might be useful for applications using Pillarbox.